 Enter the amount of business income or loss from Column A you received as an Illinois resident.
-Also, include the amount of business income or loss you received while a nonresident and that you received from an Illinois business conducted entirely in Illinois.
+Also, include the amount of business income or loss you received while a nonresident and that you received from an Illinois business conducted

-□ both inside and outside Illinois.
-Complete the IAF Worksheet on Page 10 to figure the Illinois portion of your business income, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.